EnesKeremAYDIN/CleanWindows/README.md

 # CleanWindows

-A collection of tools for optimizing Windows performance by removing unnecessary components, adjusting system settings, and clearing clutter. **Note:** Use with caution, as improper use may affect system stability.
-Make sure to back up your system before applying any of these scripts or registry changes.
+Tools to optimize Windows by removing bloatware, adjusting settings, and cleaning clutter.
+Back up your system before use to avoid potential stability issues.

 ## Contents